-Current membership of the Risk Committee is Mary Devine (Chair), Simon Allen, Hugh Fletcher and Doug McKay.
+Current membership of the Risk Committee is Nick Hawkins (Interim Chair), Simon Allen, Barbara Chapman, Andrew Cornish, Hugh Fletcher and Doug McKay.
+Mary Devine held the position of Risk Chair from 1 July 2018 to 10 May 2019.

 The purpose of the Risk Committee is to assist the Board with discharging its responsibilities to exercise due care, skill and diligence regarding: